by Carrie Laymon

 Picture yourself at the typical party, meeting or gathering where you have the opportunity to meet someone new.
 Besides your name, what is the first thing asked?
-Isn’t it usually something like “And what do you do?”.
+Isn’t it usually something like “What do you do?”

 Such a nebulous and open question, really.
 Yet somehow we have all evolved to translate this into “What kind of work are you in?”
 Or “What is your job?”
 We have become so accustomed to this that we have learned to define ourselves by our line of work—or the lack thereof.
 And our self-esteem actually gets all tangled up in how well we perceive others as valuing that work.
 Have you ever stopped to think how limiting that is?